Caregiver: Surviving Covid19 Coronavirus

 “Good,” I said, “Now you have a private quarter.”
 What I was thinking: and that man can fucking go and rot in hell.

 I got hold of the Doctor on Thursday.
 I had to ask around how to pronounce her Polish name.
 I thanked her profusely for what she was doing.
 I told her I was one of those people clanging pots for her and my husband since March.
 I started asking her my list of questions, and she was more than willing to answer them.
 I told her the doctors in my family kept asking me a lot of questions but I had no access to any information.
 Thanks to her explanation, my husband’s condition and treatment came to full light.
-Although I didn’t understand the acronyms, she explained them to me without me asking.
+Although I didn’t understand the acronyms, she explained them to me in detail.
 She talked about inflammation and blood clots – two things I only read about but didn’t realize to be so critical.
 The conversation made me glad we went to the hospital.
 We can't diagnose blood clots at home until it’s already very bad.
 It wasn’t even in my vocabulary on what to watch out for.
 As my friend told me before, getting him an X-ray wouldn’t be very telling of the whole picture.
 Covid19 is very complicated.
 Different bodies.
 Different reactions.
 And most of us are very focused on cold symptoms related Covid19.

 It was a snowy day on Thursday.
 My husband was asked to stay and be observed for another day.
 Thank goodness.
-It would be a challenge to get a cab back to Queens on all that snow.
+It would be a challenge to get a cab back to Queens in the snow.
 I went to the laundry to wash my husband’s clothes.
 I bought many new things to add to our regimen at home for when he came back.
 I finally took a shower, albeit with a mask on.
 I added more hooks in the restroom on which to hang a mask when we took showers.
 Our shared bathroom was a Covid19 haven.
 I had not entered it since his infection without my PPE.
 I brought my own toilet paper.
 I had a little Covid19 station there as well with 99% alcohol bottle and paper towels.
 I washed my face and brushed my teeth in the kitchen, where he was not allowed.
-Taking a shower for the first time in days was epiphanic.
+Taking a shower for the first time in days was cathartic.
 Water as healing.
-Water as an awakening.
+Water as awakening.
 Water as signals to a new reality.
-Water as emotion kept so deep and deep the traumatized self, it couldn’t get out, nary a tear drop.
+Water as emotion kept so deep and deep the traumatized self, it couldn’t get out, not even a tear drop.

 More on Blood clots